Economics of nuclear power

 Flamanville 3, seen here under construction in 2010, had an initial estimated cost in 2007 of €3.3 billion.
 By the time the reactor went online in 2024, the final cost had risen to an estimate €13.2 billion.

+The economics of nuclear power concerns the costs, financial risks, and economic factors involved in generating electricity from nuclear reactors, including the capital required to build plants, the operating and fuel costs over their lifetime, and the expenses of decommissioning and managing radioactive waste.
+It also encompasses the broader policy, regulatory, and market conditions that influence the competitiveness of nuclear power relative to other energy sources, such as financing structures, carbon‑pricing mechanisms, and system‑integration requirements.

 Nuclear power construction costs have varied significantly across the world and over time.
 Rapid increases in costs occurred during the 1970s, especially in the United States.
 Recent cost trends in countries such as Japan and Korea have been very different, including periods of stability and decline in construction costs.

 New nuclear power plants typically have high capital expenditure for building plants.
 Fuel, operational, and maintenance costs are relatively small components of the total cost.
 The long service life and high capacity factor of nuclear power plants allow sufficient funds for ultimate plant decommissioning and waste storage and management to be accumulated, with little impact on the price per unit of electricity generated.
 Additionally, measures to mitigate climate change such as a carbon tax or carbon emissions trading, favor the economics of nuclear power over fossil fuel power.
-Nuclear power is cost competitive with the renewable generation when the capital cost is between $2000 and $3000/kW.
+Nuclear power is cost competitive with the renewable generation when the capital cost is between $2000 and $3000/kW, although in some rare cases this value has been significantly higher due to unforeseen issues, as for example in the third unit in Olkiluoto, Finland at an estimated 6800€/kW.